mahmoodsino/assessment-propwise/DECISIONS.md

 **Charts**

 - Recharts `ResponsiveContainer` handles chart resizing automatically
-- Y-axis labels are hidden on mobile to save space

 ---

 ### Design System

-**Color tokens**
-All colors use CSS custom properties defined in `globals.css` with light and dark mode values.
-Components reference `var(--color-*)` directly in Tailwind arbitrary values.
+**Colors**
+Two-layer system: a static primitive palette (`brand`, `grey`, `stone` scales) defined in `tailwind.config.ts`, and semantic CSS custom properties defined in `globals.css` (e.g. `--color-bg-subtle`, `--color-content-muted`).
+Components always reference semantic tokens via Tailwind arbitrary values like `bg-[var(--color-bg-default)]` — never raw hex or primitive scales directly.
+Dark mode overrides are handled entirely by redefining the same tokens inside the `.dark` class, so no `dark:` prefixes are needed in component code.

 **Typography**

-- Inter is used as the primary font (body, UI elements) per the design system
-- Figtree is registered as `font-figtree` for headings where specified
+Inter is the primary font (body, UI elements).
+Figtree is defined as a secondary font family in `tailwind.config.ts` and imported in `globals.css`, available for use where specified by the design.

 **Custom icons**
 The design system includes custom PropWise icons not available in Lucide.
 These are implemented as React SVG components in `src/components/icons/` with `currentColor` so they inherit text color from their parent.

 **Dark mode**
 Implemented using `next-themes` with `attribute="class"`.
-The `.dark` class on `<html>` triggers CSS variable overrides defined in `globals.css`.
-No `dark:` Tailwind prefixes are needed since colors reference CSS variables that automatically switch.
+See Colors — dark mode is handled entirely via `.dark` CSS variable overrides, so no `dark:` Tailwind prefixes are needed in component code.

 ---